16 Life Skills Your Kids Will Need Before They Leave Home

 Spend Money Wisely

-Shopping seems easy enough – go into a store, purchase what you need and leave.
+Shopping seems easy enough – go into a store, purchase what you need, and leave.

 But to spend money wisely, one needs to understand the importance of delayed gratification, saving towards a goal, determining what a good price is for an item, and why it may not make sense to purchase something just because it’s on sale.

-Kids can learn these hidden variables in the shopping experience if they are able to manage some money on their own.
 Some parents may do this with a weekly allowance, while others might choose an allowance for only certain expenditures like clothing.

 How to Teach Kids Delayed Gratification in a “Buy Now, Pay Later” World